-Boarders and lodgers (or ‘marginal renters’) are renters who pay for the right to occupy residential premises but who not covered by the Residential Tenancies Act 2010.
+Boarders and lodgers (or ‘marginal renters’) are renters who pay for the right to occupy residential premises but who are not covered by the Residential Tenancies Act 2010.

 Boarders usually get meals as part of their agreement whereas lodgers do not.

-If you rent a room in a boarding house, whether you are a boarder/lodger or a tenant will depend on how much control the landlord (or live-in manager or caretaker) has over the premises.
+Whether you are a boarder/lodger or a tenant will depend on how much control the landlord (or live-in manager or caretaker) has over the premises.

 You are likely to be a tenant rather than a boarder/lodger, if you:

 - have exclusive access to your own room (no-one else uses your room and you can lock it)

 - do not get meals, linen, or cleaning as part of your agreement

 - have your own cooking facilities

 The NSW Civil and Administrative Tribunal (NCAT) can decide whether you are a tenant or a boarder/lodger: